rikiafifuddin/cakestoreGO/README.md

 > Edit/patch whatever you want to edit, one or more variable at the same time

 ####THANKS
-`IF YOU HAVE QUESTION U CAN CONTACT ME ON EMAIL: rikinur34@gmail.com`
+`IF YOU HAVE QUESTION YOU CAN CONTACT ME ON EMAIL: rikinur34@gmail.com`

 ![](https://pandao.github.io/editor.md/examples/images/4.jpg)